FINAL REPORT: 30games-30nights

 Oldest arena: Technically Madison Square Garden is the oldest arena, but it underwent a $1 billion renovation 6-7 years ago, so it doesn’t really count.

 The two oldest arenas visited were Nassau Coliseum (Islanders) and Rexall Place (Oilers).
-The Islanders have since moved to Barclays Center (in Brooklyn, where the New York Knicks play), and the Oilers now play at the beautiful Rogers Place, catapulting the the Oilers from near worst arena to the most beautiful arena in the NHL.
+The Islanders have since moved to Barclays Center (in Brooklyn, where the New York Knicks play), and the Oilers now play at the beautiful Rogers Place, catapulting the Oilers from near worst arena to the most beautiful arena in the NHL.
 T-Mobile Center in Las Vegas ranks up there to, an arena I visited for an Oilers-Knights game on January 13th.
 The oldest arena during the 2016-2017 was the Joe Louis Arena, but the Red Wings have now moved into a brand new arena for the the 2017-2018 season (Little Caesars Place), and it comes with a $125 million 20-year naming rights deal.
 This naming rights deal, while rich, pales in comparison to the 20-year $800 million deal Scotiabank recently signed for what was formerly known as Air Canada Centre in Toronto.
 (This leaves Madison Square Garden as the only NHL arena without a “naming rights deal.”
-Can you imagine how much MSG “forgives” in lost revenues to keep the integrity of the MSG namesake?)
+Can you imagine how much MSG “forgives” in lost revenues to keep the integrity of the MSG namesake!)

 So with the Oilers, Islanders, and Red Wings now in new buildings, the Calgary Flames hold the distinction of playing their hockey games in the oldest arena in the NHL; the Scotiabank Saddledome which was built in 1983.
 There’s talk in Calgary about building a new arena, but with the drop in oil prices (and the affect on the Alberta economy), plans are on hold for now.